Empowering Local

 How to get involved

-We would welcome other funders and infrastructure organisations to join us in this collaboration.
-Please contact Justin Watson at YPF Trust if you are interested in finding out more.
+Please contact Chris Murray at YPF Trust if you are interested in finding out more.

 Who's involved